matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-10-day_050_blogtemplate copy.md

 ### 2. **My Setup**

-Hacktools is a browser extension for Chromium, Firefox or Safari.
+Hacktools is a browser extension for Chromium, Firefox, or Safari.
 Therefore, you will need one of these browsers, I am using Firefox.

 ---